Skip to content

 • Long-Term: Generally taxed at a flat rate of 20%, potentially with an additional Net Investment Income Tax of 3.8%.

-Imagine you bought shares at the start of the year and sold them within 12 months, making a $20,000 gain.
+Imagine you bought shares at the start of the year and sold them within 12 months, making a US$20,000 gain.
 This amount is added to your salary for short-term gains, influencing the tax bracket and rate applied.
-However, if that $20,000 is your sole income, the tax could be minimal, and you might be eligible for the standard deduction.
+However, if that US$20,000 is your sole income, the tax could be minimal, and you might be eligible for the standard deduction.

 What does it mean to have long-term gains?